dflib/dflib-site/README.md

 git push
 ```

-If the commit is to the `master` branch, the push will activate publishing of the website at
+If the commit is to the `main` branch, the push will activate publishing of the website at
 https://dflib.org/ .